Ultimate Guide to Caravan Security Locks: Protecting Your Investment

 Pros: More resistant to traditional picking methods, as the pins are often placed at multiple angles.

-Cons: Can still be picked by skilled attackers using specialised tools.
+Cons: Can still be picked by skilled attackers using specialized tools.

 Disc Detainer Locks